marcoroth/dependabot-bump-together-action/README.md

 ### `token`

-**Required:** A GitHub [Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with permission to create the pull request and access potential private repos dependabot should bump.
+**Required:** A GitHub [Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with permission to create the pull request and access potential private repos Dependabot should bump.

 ## Ressources

-This GitHub Action depends on the [`dependabot/dependabot-core`](https://hub.docker.com/r/dependabot/dependabot-core) Docker image and uses a modified version of the [dependabot/dependabot-script](https://github.com/dependabot/dependabot-script) `update-script.rb` to bump the dependencies.
+This GitHub Action depends on the [`dependabot/dependabot-core`](https://hub.docker.com/r/dependabot/dependabot-core) Docker Image and uses a modified version of the [dependabot/dependabot-script](https://github.com/dependabot/dependabot-script) `update-script.rb` to bump the dependencies.